Gluten-Free Prepping on a Budget

 So what if, instead of buying all of these expensive products, you just switched to real foods that are gluten-free naturally?

-Instead thinking that you must have either wheat products or pretend wheat products, forget about those foods you’ve been eating.
+Instead of thinking that you must have either wheat products or pretend wheat products, forget about those foods you’ve been eating.
 For starters, what are your favorite meals that don’t contain wheat products?
 What about a stir-fry over rice?
 Or a delicious salad?
 Or a steak with a baked potato?
 Why not hit the farmer’s market and get some delicious in-season produce while supporting local agriculture?
 (You can find a local farm or market HERE.)

 By changing your meal plan around and omitting these products altogether, you can eat nutritiously on a tight budget.
 We no longer consume wheat and have shifted our long-term food supply to reflect that.